OEBench: Investigating Open Environment Challenges in Real-World Relational Data Streams: Related Works

 \rev{A summary of incremental learning works is in Table \ref{tbl:ilwork}.
 As we can see, none of these incremental learning algorithms are designed to tackle changing feature spaces or outliers.
 Some algorithms are even inapplicable to real-world relational data streams due to the specific design for image, requiring auxiliary datasets or no scalability towards infinite streams.
-To enable these algorithms to address open environment challenges, one has to integrate missing value imputers and outlier detectors.
-Therefore, prior incremental learning algorithms can hardly address open environment challenges in real-world data streams.}
+Therefore, prior incremental learning algorithms can hardly address open environment challenges in real-world relational data streams.}